duon/boiler

 • Wrapper-driven escaping and a pluggable filter system for value transformations

-• Custom template methods and optional whitelisting of trusted value classes
+• Custom template methods, including safe HTML helpers, and optional trusted classes

 Installation